HON 305 Honors Enhancement and Experience Credit

 Ideally, the enhanced work a student completes will intersect with or springboard into other areas of interest in their studies, e.g. independent research in preparation for capstone work in the major.

 It may sometimes be the case that requirements for Honors credit fall outside of the regular class term, though this may never extend beyond the end of the subsequent academic semester.
 In these cases, Honors credit will be awarded retroactively once the Honors enhancement has been met.

 Honors Experience Guidelines

-Honors students may apply one of the following one time only towards their Honors credits.
+Honors students with junior/senior standing may apply one of the following one time only towards their Honors credits.
 It is the student’s responsibility to receive approval from the Honors Director for these credits prior to the experience:

 4 credits of global experience (study abroad/travel course)